MikeMaximus/gbm/GBM/readme.txt

 	- This data can be viewed and manually modified on the Game Manager.
 - Fixed the handling of Wine/Proton games when multiple configurations are detected.
 - Fixed a crash when using "Backup Only" and "New Backups Pending" filters on the Game Manager.
+- The Mono and GBM process will now exit cleanly if a critical failure occurs during startup.

 The entire version history of GBM releases is available at http://mikemaximus.github.io/gbm-web/versionhistory.html